 Many eyebrow gels come in a clear formula.
-This is a fool-proof choice for those first starting out with using a brow gel product.
-It is natural, understated, and mistakes are virtually unnoticeable.
-Clear gels are also the right choice if you already have full, even brows and need only for them to stay put.
-They will also work well if you like to use brow pencil or brow powder to fill your brows in, and simply want to make sure the color and hair sets.
+This is a fool-proof choice if you're first starting to use a brow gel product.
+It is natural and understated, and mistakes are virtually unnoticeable.
+Clear gels are also the right choice for full, even brows that you only need to keep in place.
+They will also work well if you like to use a brow pencil or brow powder to fill your brows in, and simply want to make sure the color and hair are set.

 Tinted brow gels are available in a variety of shades.
 Some products offer only two basic tints, light and dark, while others offer up to eight different shades.
 If you don’t know which shade to choose, try matching your hair color.
 If still unsure or you are overwhelmed by the color options, simply choose a universal tone that is warm or cool, depending on your hair color.

 Tinted gels are the best choice if you desire a simple routine and want to use only one product to fill in sparse or uneven brows.
 If a fill-in color is needed, a tinted gel does two jobs in one, offering both a more balanced look to your brows and setting them in place.

 If you are frustrated by mascara that runs or lipstick that kisses off, you might be concerned that your eyebrow gel could transfer to a friend you are greeting, or worse, to their clothing.
 Most eyebrow gels will detail in the packaging if they are waterproof, and many boast that they are “non-transferrable.”
 If this is at the top of your list of concerns, double-check to be sure the formula you purchase specifically addresses this.